Bang Pa-In Royal Palace

 At the side of Warophat Phiman is a covered bridge which leads to the Deveraj-Kunlai Gate, a semi-circular building which holds exhibitions & contains some refreshment stands.
 There is an outdoor lakeside terrace where you can feed fish.

-Around the complex, you will also find several other small buildings used to house women of the court.
+Around Bang Pa-In Royal Palace, you will also find several other small buildings used to house women of the court.?

 There is a nice cafe, snack stalls, and souvenir shops just inside the entrance.

-Getting Around the Palace – You can walk or hire a golf cart.
+Getting Around Bang Pa-In Royal Palace ?
+You can walk or hire a golf cart.
 Golf Cart Hire 400 baht.

 You can get to Bang Pa-In by train, bus, van, boat or take a guided tour from Bangkok.